timiwahalahti/kotivadelma/README.md

 --------
 1. Download Kotivadelma [master.zip](https://github.com/SipuliSopuli/kotivadelma/archive/master.zip)

-2. Move master.zip to lobby screen computer or some server and unzip it to some reasonable directory

-_If you placed Kotivadelma to server, add .htaccess file to limit requests_
+2. Move master.zip to lobby screen computer or some server and unzip it to some reasonable directory.
+If you placed Kotivadelma to server, I recommend to add .htaccess file and allow only certain ip addresses.

-		order deny,allow
-		deny from all
-		allow from <some ip>

 3. Configure your installation in config.js, File is well commented so you should get along without step-to-step configuration guide, but here is some usefull stuff
 	* Get stop codes from Helsinki Region Transport (hsl) website.
 This is explained more detailed [later](#)